kidreveloution/othello-atomic-object/README.md

 What Strategy did I use?

-First, my program finds ALL avaliable empty slots surronding a white piece.
+First, my program finds ALL avaliable empty slots surronding a enemy piece.
 Seeing that you MUST flank every turn, this seemed the safest route to go.

 After finding all Empty slots, we check every slot if it has a leading ally piece, meaning if we place this piece, will we find a corrosponding piece on the other end to close the flank?